0tieno/securecloudX/Docs/cloud-app-sec.md

 Application security aims to protect software application code and data against cyber threats.
 You can and should apply application security during all phases of development, including design, development, and deployment.

+Your team just shipped a weather forecast app — frontend + API — for logistics companies.
+It works, but security was an afterthought.
+Now, secrets are exposed, inputs aren’t validated, containers are misconfigured, and it's live on Azure.
+Hackers don’t care that it’s “just weather” — they see an open door.

+Your mission: Secure the app end-to-end — from code to cloud — before it becomes the weak link.

      CODE     →    CONTAINER   →   REGISTRY   →   AZURE   →   SECURE   →   MONITOR   →   ATTACK